EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 This section gives an overview of how to use the ACE framework {{I-D.ietf-ace-oauth-authz}} together with the authenticated key establishment protocol EDHOC {{I-D.ietf-lake-edhoc}}.
 By doing so, a client (C) and a resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that Security Context to protect their communications.
 The parameters needed by C to negotiate the use of this profile with the authorization server (AS), as well as the OSCORE setup process, are described in detail in the following sections.

-The RS maintains a collection of authentication credentials.
-These are related to OSCORE Security Contexts associated with authorization information for all the clients that the RS is communicating with.
+RS maintains a collection of authentication credentials.
+These are related to OSCORE Security Contexts associated with authorization information for all the clients that RS is communicating with.
 The authorization information is maintained as policy that is used as input to the processing of requests from those clients.

-This profile requires C to retrieve an access token from the AS for the resources it wants to access on an RS, by sending an access token request to the token endpoint, as specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
+This profile requires C to retrieve an access token from AS for the resources it wants to access on an RS, by sending an access token request to the token endpoint, as specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
 The access token request and response MUST be confidentiality protected and ensure authenticity.
-The use of EDHOC and OSCORE between C and the AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
+The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
 However, other protocols fulfilling the security requirements defined in Section 5 of {{I-D.ietf-ace-oauth-authz}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

-Once C has retrieved the access token, C uploads it to the RS.
+Once C has retrieved the access token, C uploads it to RS.
 To this end, there are two different options, as further detailed in this document.

 * C posts the access token to the authz-info endpoint by using the mechanisms specified in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}.
-If the access token is valid, the RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol by sending EDHOC message_1 to the RS.
+If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol by sending EDHOC message_1 to RS.
 When using this profile, the communication with the authz-info endpoint is not protected, except for the update of access rights.

-* C initiates the EDHOC protocol by sending EDHOC message_1 to the RS, specifying the access token as External Authorization Data (EAD) in the EAD_1 field of EDHOC message_1 (see Section 3.8 {{I-D.ietf-lake-edhoc}}).
-If the access token is valid and the processing of EDHOC message_1 is successful, the RS responds with EDHOC message_2, thus continuing the EDHOC protocol.
+* C initiates the EDHOC protocol by sending EDHOC message_1 to RS, specifying the access token as External Authorization Data (EAD) in the EAD_1 field of EDHOC message_1 (see Section 3.8 {{I-D.ietf-lake-edhoc}}).
+If the access token is valid and the processing of EDHOC message_1 is successful, RS responds with EDHOC message_2, thus continuing the EDHOC protocol.
 This alternative cannot be used for the update of access rights.

-When running the EDHOC protocol, C uses the authentication credential of the RS specified by the AS together with the access token, while the RS uses the authentication credential of C bound to and specified within the access token.
-If C and the RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
-Also, the RS associates the two used authentication credentials and the completed EDHOC execution with the derived Security Context.
+When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
+If C and RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
+Also, RS associates the two used authentication credentials and the completed EDHOC execution with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.

-From then on, C effectively gains authorized and secure access to protected resources on the RS, for as long as the access token is valid.
-Until then, C can communicate with the RS by sending a request protected with the established OSCORE Security Context above.
+From then on, C effectively gains authorized and secure access to protected resources on RS, for as long as the access token is valid.
+Until then, C can communicate with RS by sending a request protected with the established OSCORE Security Context above.
 The Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new Security Context for C, either by exchanging nonces and using the EDHOC-KeyUpdate function (see {{edhoc-key-update}}), or by re-running EDHOC.
-In particular, when supporting this profile, both C and the RS MUST support the EDHOC-KeyUpdate function, and they MUST use it instead of re-running EDHOC if the outcome of their previously completed EDHOC execution is still valid.
+In particular, when supporting this profile, both C and RS MUST support the EDHOC-KeyUpdate function, and they MUST use it instead of re-running EDHOC if the outcome of their previously completed EDHOC execution is still valid.

-After the whole procedure has completed and while the access token is valid, C can contact the AS to request an update of its access rights, by sending a similar request to the token endpoint.
-This request also includes an identifier, which allows the AS to find the data it has previously shared with C. This specific identifier, encoded as a byte string, is assigned by the AS to a "token series" (see {{terminology}}).
+After the whole procedure has completed and while the access token is valid, C can contact AS to request an update of its access rights, by sending a similar request to the token endpoint.
+This request also includes an identifier, which allows AS to find the data it has previously shared with C. This specific identifier, encoded as a byte string, is assigned by AS to a "token series" (see {{terminology}}).
 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

 An overview of the profile flow for the "coap_edhoc_oscore" profile is given in {{protocol-overview}}.
 The names of messages coincide with those of {{I-D.ietf-ace-oauth-authz}} when applicable.